WHMCS/developer-docs/addon-modules/getting-started.md

 Each module can be found within it's own directory **/your_module_name/**.
 Then the core module file within it should be "**your_module_name**.php" to match the folder.

-We make available a sample addon module on Github.
+We make available a sample addon module on GitHub.
 We recommend using this as a starting point for a custom addon module.

 > https://github.com/WHMCS/sample-addon-module